bantunes/liferay-kw-ext/README.md

 ### Notes on WebLogic Server

 On WebLogic Server, if using same session cookie; by default this SSO enabled between web applications.
-I using several WLS domain do not forget to [Enabling Trust Between WebLogic Server Domains](https://docs.oracle.com/cd/E24329_01/web.1211/e24422/domain.htm#SECMG404)
+When using several WLS domain do not forget to perform [Enabling Trust Between WebLogic Server Domains](https://docs.oracle.com/cd/E24329_01/web.1211/e24422/domain.htm#SECMG404)